top of page

-He studied first piano at the Conservatoire in his birth city of Ghent.
+He studied at the Conservatoire in his birth city of Ghent.
 At the Royal Scottish Academy and the London Guildhall School of Music and Drama he specialised in singing accompaniment.
 He was also holder of the Geoffrey Parsons Junior fellowship at the Royal College of Music.

-In the Royal Opera House La Monnaie in Brussels he assisted Antonio Pappano and Renato Balsadonna and worked in productions with singers such as Susan Graham, José van Dam, Jonas Kaufmann and Joseph Calleja.
+In de Munt | la Monnaie in Brussels, he assisted Antonio Pappano and Renato Balsadonna and worked in productions with singers such as Susan Graham, José van Dam, Jonas Kaufmann and Joseph Calleja.
 He has also played for conductors such as Kazushi Ono and Alessandro de Marchi.

-Hein has always had a special affinity with the song repertoire.
-In song recitals he has played in Europe, Asia and Australia.
-He accompanied Jonathan Lemalu and Sandra Martinovic at the Wigmore Hall in London and played live for them on BBC Radio 3.
-In the Palais des Beaux-arts in Brussels he accompanied soprano Sophie Karthäuser in a tribute to José Van Dam.
+In song recitals he has played in Europe, Asia and Australia in venues such as the Wigmore Hall and the Purcell Room in London, the Palais des Beaux-Arts in Brussels and many more, for singers such as Sophie Karthäuser, Christian Immler, Malin Christensson, and Jonathan Lemalu.
+He accompanied Jonathan Lemalu and Sandra Martinovic at the Wigmore Hall and played live for them on BBC Radio 3.
+In the Palais des Beaux-arts he accompanied soprano Sophie Karthäuser in a tribute to José Van Dam.
 With Howard Wong he played series of concerts around the poet William Blake, and many English composers, performed in Belgium and the UK.
 This resulted in the well acclaimed cd "Gerald Finzi: A Song outlasts a dynasty".
-Furthermore he has worked with singers such as Malin Christensson, Laura Mitchell, Nathan Vale, Thomas Blondelle, Christian Immler, Julie Mossay, Rachel Harland and many others.
+In 2006 he started the recital seriesVocal Journey, for which he devised and played concerts with young singers from all over the world.